EvanGruhlkey/job-agent/README.md

 npm start -- search "Civil Engineer Intern" --how-many 20
 ```

 The app searches recent major-board listings first.
-It keeps only jobs that match the full role intent, ranks them by freshness, prints the opening queue, and opens the links in your default browser.
+It keeps only jobs that match the full role intent, ranks them by job posting date, prints the opening queue, and opens the links in your default browser.

-If the first recent pass does not find enough exact matches, the app widens the freshness window and tries again.
-It opens fewer links rather than padding the queue with unrelated jobs.
+If the first recent pass does not find enough exact matches, the app widens the job posting window and tries again.

 ## Examples